Ard4nis/sla-industries-bot/README.md

 # sla-industries-bot
-Used for running the Quick Start for SLA Industries 2nd Edition via Discord.
+Used for rolling dice for SLA Industries 2nd Edition via Discord.

 Node.JS is required for this bot to work.